Ed Hochuli: NFL career

 Hochuli was a referee in the 2003 Divisional Playoff game between the Packers and the Eagles.

 On October 2, 2005, he officiated the first regular-season NFL game played outside the United States when the Arizona Cardinals played the San Francisco 49ers in Mexico City, Mexico as part of the league's "Fútbol Americano" marketing campaign.
 On the first penalty announcement of the game, Hochuli gave the explanation in Spanish to pay respect to the host city and country.
+His son, Shawn Hochuli made a similar move in 2024 when officiating a game between the Carolina Panthers and New York Giants in Munich, Germany, where he announced the first penalty of the game in German.

 Jeff Bergman joined Hochuli for the wild card bout between the San Diego Chargers and New York Jets on January 8, 2005.

 Hochuli officiated the first regular season game at University of Phoenix Stadium on September 10, 2006, when the Cardinals hosted the 49ers.

 He was the referee for the game between the Detroit Lions and Green Bay Packers, played December 17, 2006, that included Green Bay quarterback Brett Favre becoming the all-time leader for pass completions among quarterbacks in the NFL.
 Favre was unaware that his 4,968 pass completions were a record until he was informed during the game by Hochuli.
 Hochuli was the referee again for another Favre record-breaking moment when Favre threw his 421st touchdown pass of his career on September 30, 2007, at the Hubert H. Humphrey Metrodome in Minneapolis, Minnesota to break the record previously held by Dan Marino.
 He also reffed the Week 17 game in 2008 in which the Lions became the first of two NFL teams so far to go 0–16 in a season, with the other being the 2017 Browns.